 The next challenge was removing the factory supply.
 The hard drive power cables were routed behind the CPU cooler tower, so I had to remove that again to get the cables out.
 After carefully pulling them out, I unscrewed the four screws that held the power supply in.
 In my Dell, there is also a metal tab that holds the power supply.
 I slide it forward to clear the tab, then was able to remove it.

 Fortunately, the four mounting screws on my new supply lined up well with the existing holes, so it mounted fine to the rear panel.
 The metal cutout wasn’t exactly the same, but that was okay.
-I re-routed the cables nicely and powered it.
+I re-routed the cables nicely and powered the computer on.
 Voila!
-My computer was more quiet than it had been in years, basically silent!!!
+My computer was quieter than it had been in years, basically silent!!!
 And, I had solved my cooling problems ensuring that it would work reliably!

 Hope this was helpful!
 How did you quiet your computer’s fan? – Brian